Course Start Date

 - Access to Read&Write learning support software at TAFE and at home

-This course is currently scheduled on Wednesday and Friday from 8.30am to 4.30pm.
+This course is currently scheduled on Monday and Tuesday with day classes.
 This timetable may change and will be confirmed by your teacher.

 SMART AND SKILLED FEES